manisha-nair28/Pistachio-Species-Classification/README.md

 # Pistachio-Species-Classification
- Implementation of classification algorithms to classify pistachio species
+ Implementation of classification algorithms and K-mean clustering to classify pistachio species.

 <i>This project constitutes the second part of my assignment for The Machine Learning & Deep Learning Show 2022</i>